 Not only does a fixed set give some much-needed stability for beginners who are not used to the elliptical motion.
 Fixed handlebars are also important for people who want to work on the lower body solely.

 It seems most of the people who have bought the Schwinn 411 elliptical are patting themselves on the back for assembling the elliptical all by themselves.
-Excellent news for the people who dread the assembly part but still I’d recommend two people for the build, some parts usually need holding in place and its a heck of a lot quicker with someone helping you.
+Excellent news for the people who dread the assembly part but still, I’d recommend two people for the build; some parts usually need holding in place, and it’s a heck of a lot quicker with someone helping you.

-The manual provides very clear schematics and assembly instructions; the main body comes pre-assembled as does the base frame.
+The manual provides very clear schematics and assembly instructions; the main body comes pre-assembled, as does the base frame.
 Most of the heavy stuff is done for you.
 All tools for the job are included, average build time 1 hour.

 Heart rate monitoring – pulse sensors + wireless heart rate capability

-Integrated transport wheels
+Built in transport wheels

 To Sum Up

 What sells the Schwinn 411 Elliptical is its compact size, it has one of the smallest footprints of any elliptical I’ve reviewed, yet it still boasts an 18″ stride length which is impressive.

 I also like the monitor as it includes a few high-end features like wireless heart rate monitoring and BlueTooth, features that are missing from the Schwinn 430 elliptical, which costs $300 more.

 Even before the update, the Schwinn elliptical was unbeatable in this price range on the essentials like the build quality and stride length, and now with its updated monitor, it’s even better.
 It’s the best low-cost elliptical I’ve come across.